 Get Ready to Eat!

-Cajun Cuisine, Creole Comfort Food and Traditional New Orleans Eats
+Cajun Cuisine, Creole Comfort Food & Classic New Orleans Eats

 A crawfish boil, like the one pictured above, is a celebratory event where Cajuns boil crawfish, potatoes, onions and corn in large pots over propane cookers.
 Lemons and small muslin bags containing a mixture of bay leaves, mustard seeds, cayenne pepper and other spices, commonly known as "crab boil" or "crawfish boil" are added to the water for seasoning.
 The results are then dumped onto large, newspaper-draped tables and in some areas covered in spice blends, such as REX, Zatarain's, Louisiana Fish Fry or Tony Chachere's.
 The seafood is then scooped onto large trays or plates and eaten by hand.
 Yum!